ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 - Rapid development cycle, stable libraries, rich ecosystem

 ## Setup your Python learning environment
 1. Create an account on `https://kaggle.com`
 2. Go to `https://www.kaggle.com/ryanorsinger/intro-to-python`
 3. Click "Fork" to make your own copy so you can experiment.
+4. We will be running Python code inside a "Jupyter Notebook"

 ### Using Jupyter Notebooks

-- `shift + enter` to run a cell of code.
-- Notebooks have command mode and edit mode
 - Click into a cell to enter edit mode.
 You can edit text or edit code.
+- `shift + enter` to run a cell of code.
+- Notebooks have command mode and edit mode`
 - From edit mode, type the `esc` key to enter command mode.
 - Type `h` in command mode to get a list of keyboard shortcuts

 ### Data types and values

-- Booleans (True or False values)
+- Booleans (True or False values) denoted by `True` and `False`
-- Numbers (integers and floats)
+- Numbers (integers and floats) `23`, `-5`, `3.141`, `0`
 - Strings (text contained inside of 'single' or "double" quotation marks)
-- None (signifies the absence of value)
+- `None` (signifies the absence of value)
 - Functions
 - Sequences
     - lists are denoted by square brackets `[1, 2, 3]`
-    - tuples `(1, 2, 3, 4, 5)`
+    - tuples `(1, 2, 3, 4, 5)` are immutable lists
     - sets `{1, 2, 3}`
     - dictionaries
-- Objects

 ### Operators and the results of operations

-Operators in programming languages are like math operators like +, -, *, /, etc...
+- Operators in programming languages are like math operators like +, -, *, /, etc...

-In programming, operators return a value with a data type.
+- In programming, operators return a value with a data type.

 `x = 2` The single equals symbol is called the `assignment operator`.
 It assigns variables